huBioinfo/CytoTalk/README.md

 * **Please download "CytoTalk_package_v3.1.0.zip" from the Master branch or the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.1.0) and refer to the user manual inside the package.**

-* **Gene expression matrix files (named as scRNAseq_xxx.csv) for ALL cell types in the tissue or tumor microenvironment under study are required to REPLACE existing 7 example scRNAseq_BCells/EndothelialCells/TCells/xxx.csv in the Input/ folder, in order to compute cell-type-specificity of gene expression built in the CytoTalk algorithm.
+* **Gene expression matrix files (named as scRNAseq_xxx.csv) for ALL cell types in the tissue or tumor microenvironment under study are required to REPLACE 7 example scRNAseq_BCells/EndothelialCells/TCells/xxx.csv in the Input/ folder, in order to compute cell-type-specificity of gene expression built in the CytoTalk algorithm.
 Please note that:**

     **(1) The row names of all these gene expression matrices should be exactly the same;**